Claudia Jordan: Career

-Jordan appeared on the second season of Celebrity Apprentice.
+Jordan appeared on the second season of The Celebrity Apprentice.
 In the series, celebrities raise money for a charity of their choice; Jordan selected the NAPSAC Foundation as her charity.
-She was later asked to return to compete on the All-Star version of Celebrity Apprentice.
+She was later asked to return to compete on the All-Star version of The Celebrity Apprentice.
 She was then hired by Apprentice host Donald Trump to co-host the Miss Universe 2009 pageant from the Bahamas alongside Billy Bush.
-Jordan's first hosting job was for Fox Sports West as a red carpet correspondent for 54321 and also appeared on The Best Damn Sports Show Period.
+Jordan's first hosting job was for Fox Sports West as a red-carpet correspondent for 54321 and also appeared on The Best Damn Sports Show Period.
 She then went on E! and The Style Network as the co-host of The Modern Girl's Guide to Life for two seasons.
-After that she was asked to join BET's late night sports show Ballers with John Salley, Guy Torry and Hugh Douglas.
-Jordan was also a stand out on the satellite radio show The Foxxhole alongside Jamie Foxx, who then gave her her own weekly show on Sirius/XM Radio on The Foxxhole, called "The Claudia Jordan Show".
+After that, she was asked to join BET's late night sports talk show Ballers with John Salley, Guy Torry and Hugh Douglas.
+Jordan was also a standout on the satellite radio show The Foxxhole alongside Jamie Foxx, who then gave her, her own weekly show on Sirius/XM Radio on The Foxxhole, called "The Claudia Jordan Show".
 Jordan also co-hosted on "Reach Around Radio".
 Jordan was a co-host on Tameka Cottle's talk show Tiny's Tonight alongside Tamar Braxton and rapper Trina.
 The television pilot aired in December 2012 on VH1.
-Jordan also hosted the a travel show for AT&T called The Summer of Adventure.
+Jordan also hosted a travel show for AT&T called The Summer of Adventure.
 In October 2014, it was announced that Jordan would be joining the cast of The Real Housewives of Atlanta as a main housewife for its seventh season while simultaneously working as a co-host on the nationally syndicated Rickey Smiley Morning Show.
 Jordan also often appears as a contributor on CNN and HLN.
-She went on to star in TV One's The Next 15 and lead her own morning show in Dallas, The Morning Rush, which was the top rated R&B Morning show in Dallas.
-She now has her own talk show on a Fox Soul program called Out Loud with Claudia Jordan.
+She went on to star in TV One's The Next 15 and lead her own morning show in Dallas, The Morning Rush, which was the top-rated R&B Morning show in Dallas.
+She currently hosts two talk shows on Fox Soul: Cocktails with Queens (co-starring Vivica A. Fox, Syleena Johnson, and LisaRaye McCoy) and Tea G-I-F (with Al Reynolds and Funky Dineva).